 - Target lots of long-tail variations of the keyword first.
 Then create an index page, optimized for the main keyword, to house all that related content.

 If this competitive keyword is what your business is all about, consider buying an exact-match domain name.
 This has traditionally held a lot of weight with the search engines, but note that Google is taking action to reduce rankings for low-quality sites with exact-match domains.
 If you’re going to shell out for a pricy domain, make sure your site is worth the cost.

 As usual, it depends on your business model, your business goals, and what kind of site you have.
 One approach is to align keyword and content types with your marketing funnel.
 You might choose to focus blog content on visitors at the top of the funnel – people using informational keywords to explore the area you do business in.
-These top-of-funnel keywords might include how-to keywords (people looking for help with a process) or other kinds of terms that you can address with a quick guide, list, or video.
+These top-of-funnel keywords might include how-to keywords (people looking for help with a process), question keywords or other kinds of terms that you can address with a quick guide, list, or video.
 In general, blogs are more successful if they use a “soft sell” approach, offering expertise and/or entertainment rather than obvious product marketing.

 You could then focus your main website content on branding and product keywords – keywords that are further down the marketing funnel and show more intent to purchase.
 These keywords might include long-tail brand names (“dell inspiron laptop docking station”) or other clearly transactional keywords (“buy blank video tapes”).

 This image illustrates how keyword intent relates to the buying cycle.
 Consider focusing blog content on the “interested” and “evaluating” stages rather than “ready to buy”:

 However, this is only one possible approach!
 Our website, for example, targets evergreen keywords on both our blog and in our main website pages.